verrazzano/docs/content/en/docs/guides/migrate/fluentd-to-fluentbit/_index.md

 For components with multiple log streams or that cannot log to stdout, Verrazzano deploys a Fluentd sidecar which parses and translates the log stream.
 The resulting log is sent to stdout of the sidecar container and then written to /var/log/containers by the kubelet service.

 In OCNE, the default logging agent will be Fluent Bit, which will be installed via Fluent Operator and will also run as a DaemonSet and operate in a way similar to Fluentd to collect, process and send logs to log stores.
-The following sections offer details on how to move to Fluent Bit DaemonSet and sidecar.

 Following the migration guide to install and integrate Fluent Bit will result in a Fluent Bit DaemonSet instance that operates similar to Fluentd.